 No iTunes in macOS Catalina

 Now that Finder is responsible for the synchronisation of iOS devices since iTunes split, Finder is now responsible for ‘iTunes operations’.
 This means that when Finder is busy with an iOS device, you can’t quit Finder.
 It used to be that the iTunes app was not able to be quit when synchronisation was happening with iOS.
+You can disable Finder syncing with iPhone using Terminal.

 Various services in use across macOS are now marked restricted.
 When an app wants to use a restricted, you are prompted to allow the service to be used by the app.
 This occurs on every use, even if you have allowed the app to use this service in the past.
 It can be frustrating to have to confirm you want to run a service.
 An option to disable this for a specific service or app-service combination might be beneficial for commonly run services; it does not seem immediately apparent what makes a service ‘restricted’ to qualify for this increased scrutiny.